Moomoo and Nasdaq Announce Global Strategic Partnership; Empowering Investors with Premier Data Solution, Nasdaq TotalView®

 The collaboration with Nasdaq stretches back six years when moomoo was initially launched as a trading app in the U.S., with the shared commitment to empowering investors through technological advancements.
 Moomoo's popularity has surged, and it has expanded to six countries and regions, including Singapore, Australia, Japan, Canada, and Malaysia.
 Its user-friendly data solutions enable global investors to make more informed decisions with real-time insights readily available, anywhere, and at any time.

-In the past few years, moomoo has cultivated a commendable reputation and garnered acclaim for providing access to pro-level market data.
-The addition of Nasdaq TotalView® represents yet another effort by moomoo to potentially give investors a unique level of market information, enabling a more accurate understanding of support and resistance levels.
-Moomoo's streamlined, visual charts help investors instantly identify key price levels where institutions' block orders accumulate, revealing potential trading opportunities within Nasdaq's in-depth data.
+In the past few years, moomoo has cultivated a commendable reputation and garnered acclaim for providing better access to pro-level market data.
+The addition of Nasdaq TotalView® represents yet another effort by moomoo to potentially give investors a unique advantage in the market, enabling a more accurate understanding of support and resistance levels.
+Moomoo's streamlined, visual charts help investors instantly identify key price levels where institutions' block orders accumulate, revealing trading opportunities within Nasdaq's in-depth data.

 As well as this, moomoo has endeavoured to providing its users with advanced trading tools, to assist them in managing and analyzing the often overwhelming deluge of market data.
 Moomoo's advanced Charting Tools include 38 drawing tools and more than 100 indicators, allowing investors to potentially identify and seize more opportunities throughout their investment journey.
 To stay updated with the latest market developments, investors can take advantage of moomoo's 24/7 complimentary Global News function.
 And the Earnings Hub offers complete U.S. Stock earnings data, marking a significant advantage for investors in bolstering their decision-making capabilities, particularly during the pivotal earnings season.